 And the link between these cycles made up the natural rhythm of the cosmos, which was symbolized by the rhythmic shaking of the sistrum.

-Sometime within the last couple of decades, the ceiling has been completely repainted.
-Whoever carried out the project did an excellent job.
+The ceiling was completely repainted fairly recently.
+And whoever carried out the project did an excellent job.
 The art appears vibrant without looking too artificial or modern.

 As was common throughout the Greco-Roman era, the characters appear rather pudgy.
 The flabby bellies of the pharaohs remind one of Amarna art, though this was surely coincidental.

 Beyond the main Hypostyle Hall is a smaller hall of columns that was completely obscured by scaffolding during my visit.
-But peering through the gaps, I could see the floral capitals that were typical of the Greco-Roman era.
+But peering through the gaps, I could see floral capitals typical of the Greco-Roman era.
+(This hall should be completed soon sometime in 2021.)

-The rooms surrounding this hall served as storehouses, treasuries and sanctuaries.
+The multiple rooms surrounding this hall served as storehouses, treasuries and sanctuaries.

 The Inner Sanctuaries

-Past the Hypostyle Halls are a series of sanctuaries which made up the most sacred portion of the temple.
+Past the columned halls are a series of sanctuaries which made up the most sacred portion of the temple.
 But with all of the statues and altars missing, the shrines have lost much of their splendor.

 The main Inner Sanctuary is its own small building in the very center.
-In ancient times, only the king and priests could enter here – and only at the time of the annual New Year festival.
+In ancient times, only the king and priests could enter here – and possibly only during the annual New Year festival.

 Dendera Temple and other Ptolemaic-era temples are special for having formerly secret texts displayed prominently on the walls.
-While we don’t know what the priests were thinking, they possibly had an inclination that the Egyptian religion was coming to an end.
+While we don’t know what the priests were thinking, they possibly had an inclination that the Egyptian religion was nearing its end.

-As many aspects of the Egyptian religion were closely guarded secrets shared among a small group of initiates, there wasn’t much written down.
-And it’s thanks to temples like Dendera and Edfu that we know about many of these ancient rites at all.
+As many aspects of the Egyptian religion were closely guarded secrets, only shared among a small group of initiates, there wasn’t much written down.
+And it’s thanks to temples like Dendera and Edfu that we’re aware of some of these rites at all.

-But most scholars are familiar with the Egyptian language commonly used from around the Middle Kingdom era.
+Most scholars, however, are only familiar with the Egyptian language commonly used from around the Middle Kingdom era.
 By the Ptolemaic period, the writing style had changed dramatically, containing all sorts of new contractions and puns.

-So despite these obscure rituals being inscribed in stone for the first time, we have a long way to go before fully deciphering them.
+So despite these obscure rituals being inscribed in stone for us, we have a long way to go before fully deciphering them.

 Moving on from the central shrines, there are over a dozen additional shrines dedicated to gods like Isis, Sokar, Re and those of the local Dendera nome.